waridh/CMPUT_379/README.md

 ## Recommended tools

 Use CLANG instead of gcc or g++, it will be much more compatible all your operating systems, however this class specifically foocuses on UNIX programming, so I think that you would greatly benefit from using a UNIX like operating system that is POSIX compliant.
-LLVM is also better than whatever each operating systems have to offer.
+CLANG offers some nice related features that are not available when using `gcc` so I believe that it is worth a shot to try.
 The textbook (Advanced Programming in the Unix Environment) is also a really good tool for this class, teaches you lots of things.
 Good luck, I suppose.